Niemeyer-Research-Group/cuIBM/README.md

 This is a fork of the [Barba group](https://github.com/barbagroup)'s [cuIBM](https://github.com/barbagroup/cuIBM).
-This version of cuIBM has been tested on CentOS 6.7 with CUDA 6.0 and cusp 0.4.0.
+This version of cuIBM has been tested on CentOS 6.7 with CUDA 7.5 and cusp 0.5.1.

 ### New Features:
-Since forking from the original project the following has been added:
-#### Fluid Structure Interaction
+Fluid Structure interaction.
-Immersed boundary supports free movement in the x direction.
-This only works for one body.

 Installation instructions
 -------------------------

-#### New Test Cases
-test1 and test2 can now be made

 ### Dependencies